 2. Feeling Like A Kid Again

 The Disney Wish is an exceptional vacation destination for kids, teens, and adults who love staying connected with their inner child.
 Guests become immersed in a wonderland of familiar stories and beloved Disney characters.
-I always look forward to seeing the magic through kids’ eyes on a Disney cruise, and the Disney Wish kid’s and teen’s clubs are out-of-this-world.
+I always look forward to seeing the magic through kids’ eyes on a Disney cruise, and the Disney Wish kid’s and teen’s clubs are out of this world.
 Adults will be jealous, and kids won’t want to leave.

 Disney’s Oceaneer Club is the best cruise ship area I’ve seen for children ages three to 12.
-The club features more extraordinarily well-themed areas than ever, including Fairytale Hall, Star Wars: Cargo Bay, Marvel Super Hero Academy, Walt Disney Imagineering Lab, and Mickey and Minnie Captain’s Deck.
+The kids club features more extraordinarily well-themed areas than ever, including Fairytale Hall, Star Wars: Cargo Bay, Marvel Super Hero Academy, Walt Disney Imagineering Lab, and Mickey and Minnie Captain’s Deck.
 The attention to detail in these spaces is mind-blowing, particularly in Star Wars: Cargo Bay.
-Children can check in to Disney’s Oceaneer Club in the Grand Hall, then slide “down the rabbit hole” directly to their club on deck two.
+Children can check in to Disney’s Oceaneer Club in the Grand Hall, then slide “down the rabbit hole” directly to their club on Deck 2.